MetalHead1986/MyDocs/Creating textual content.md

 - Check notes, references, and hyperlinks for consistent formatting.
 - Check the validity of internal and external references and hyperlinks.
 - Avoid term synonyms and ensure terms are defined and consistently used according to the glossary.
-- Check the quotation sources, if any.
+- Check the quotation sources if any.
 - Resolve any reviewer comments and remove any revision marks and hidden text.
 - Check against the list of abbreviations that they are used properly.
 #### Check tables